And success will not come from discovering the right next job, industry, company, or idea.

 Independent thinkers recognize that just because something sounds credible, certain, and believable, doesn’t make it true.
 They question, challenge, and probe.
 They welcome thoughtful exchange, debate, and dialogue.
 And they’re opened to being challenged and thoughtfully engaged.

-When a future employer or client asks them what they think, they’re ready to offer coherent and reflective well-developed thoughts.
+When a future employer or client asks them what they think, independent thinkers are ready to offer coherent and reflective well-developed thoughts.
 That thinking difference makes all the difference.
 These are the people who will get hired again and again and again because they bring great value to their work, and the workplace.

-What offers you long-term career sustainability is adding these evergreen approaches of life-long learning, inner navigation, and independent thinking to your job loss recovery plan.
+For long-term career sustainability, add these evergreen approaches of life-long learning, inner navigation, and independent thinking to your job loss recovery plan.
 Use them to build a road to your career future.

 About this author...